grempire2/graphiti/neo4j_server/README.md

 - **Center Node Search**: Rerank search results based on graph distance to a center node
 - **Advanced Search**: Full graph search using `graphiti.search_()` returning nodes, edges, episodes, and communities
 - **Add Episode**: Add episodes (text or JSON) to the graph for processing
+- **Delete Embeddings**: Delete nodes and edges with embeddings by created date
 - **Multi-Client Support**: Choose from Groq, Gemini, or Ollama for LLM, and Gemini or Ollama for embeddings

 ## Endpoints